selkies-project/selkies-examples/broker-app-pod-egress/README.md

 # Network Policy for filtering Pod Egress

-This tutorial shows how to filter traffic from a specific VDI container through an existing NAT gateway or firewall.
+This tutorial shows how to filter HTTP and HTTPS traffic from a specific VDI container through an existing HTTP proxy server.

 The request flow from the container looks like this:

-    container > squid > optional firewall appliance
+    container > squid transparent proxy sidecar > external squid cache peer instance.

-A Squid HTTP/S proxy is used so that the the firewall appliance can perform SSL decryption on just egress container traffic, not the whole GKE node.
+Squid is used as a sidecar to enable transparent proxy through an external server.
+This is useful for traffic filtering and inspection with minimal workload modifications.

 A NetworkPolicy is applied to the entire VDI pod.
-This policy restricts Egress traffic to only the proxy IP and allows traffic to the STUN/TURN services that the WebRTC sidecars require.
+This policy restricts Egress traffic to only the allowed egress CIDRs and allows traffic to the STUN/TURN services that the WebRTC sidecars require.

 ## Build the squid proxy image